Sensory Integration

 Sensory profile

-The therapist assesses all seven sensory systems, identifies hypo- and hyper-reactivity and records behaviour in real-life scenarios via parent interview.
+All seven sensory systems are assessed, hypo- and hyper-reactivity are identified, and behaviour in real-life situations is recorded via parent interview.

 Play sessions